 This article provides an overview of the folder permissions functionality for Studio Projects.
-You can find more in-depth information in the Revu for Mac Help Guide under Defining Access and Permissions in Studio Projects.
+You can find more information in the Revu for Mac Help Guide under Defining Access and Permissions in Studio Projects.

 You’ll find the following tabs:

 This tab displays general information about the Project, such as the Project Name (which you can edit), the Project ID, the number of files and folders, and overall Project Size.
 This is also where you can Manage Notifications and Alerts for various activities within the project, as well as the Shared Links for documents.

 The User Access tab is where you can add individual users and groups of users, which you can either allow or deny access to in the Studio Project.

 If Restrict Attendees is checked, a user must be added to the list with their Access set to “Allow” in order to access the Project.
 On the other hand, if it’s not enabled, the Project will be open to all users, with the exception of those on the list whose Access is set to “Deny.”